Explore core options to fine-tune the performance and behavior of Kafkorama Gateway.

 or false

 .
-If set on true
+If set to true

-Description | Specify whether or not to use encryption for JMX monitoring |
+Description | Enable SSL/TLS encryption for JMX monitoring |

 Default value | No default value |